google-deepmind/codoc/README.md

 ## Datasets

 The UK Mammography Dataset (AI scores, clinical predictions, ground truth) is used for generating the results in the paper.
-If if you're interested in the data, please email codoc-team@google.com and you will be contacted once it is available.
+If you're interested in the data, please email codoc-team@google.com and you will be contacted once it is available.

 The US Mammography Dataset 2 can be obtained for research purposes by contacting Prof. Krzysztof J Geras (k.j.geras@nyu.edu).